-- Completion of both pages of the "Application for Recertification."
-This form can be found on the IBC website and needs to be completed online, saved to the applicant's computer, then emailed (or mailed) to the IBC office. - 2.
-All continuing education hours must be completed within the validation dates shown on the certificate.
+- 1. Completion of both pages of the "Application for Recertification."
+This form can be found on the IBC website and needs to be completed online and submitted to the IBC office. - All continuing education hours must be completed within the validation dates shown on the certificate.
 While certificates of completion do not need to be included with the recertification application, it is advised that these be retained by the applicant in case the applicant's recertification is audited and the applicant is required to then submit them to the IBC office. - 3.
 Submission of the recertification fee, as well as applicable CEU processing fees and the late penalty fee, if applicable.
-Fees may be paid by check, money order, cash at the IBC office, or it may be paid on the IBC website via debit/credit card or Paypal.
-IBC will not accept credit card numbers over the phone or directly in the office.
+Fees may be paid by check (mailed to the IBC office) or paid online.
+IBC does not accept credit card numbers over the phone or directly in the office.